 Rentals are made on a semester basis with combination lock due dates as follow: Fall semester (December 30) spring semester (May 30) and summer session (August 15).
 There is no automatic renewal, however lockers may be renewed in person (one academic year at a time) as long as the renter is a valid SLU student, faculty or staff.

 - Summer only large: $10

 - Academic year (fall/spring) large locker: $50

 - Failure to clean out locker after expiration: $10

 - The rental fee is non-refundable.

-- Circulating library owned materials can be stored in a locker but must be checked out, with a valid date due stamped in the back inside cover.
-Non-circulating and reference items as well as items not checked out may not be stored in the lockers and will be removed from lockers by library staff upon periodic inspection.
+- Circulating library-owned materials can be stored in a locker but must be checked out, with a valid date due stamped on the back inside cover.
+Non-circulating and reference items, as well as items not checked out, may not be stored in the lockers and will be removed from lockers by library staff upon periodic inspection.

 - In addition to the statement above, the following materials may not be stored in lockers: